Ikerlandarech/AuraVox/README.md

 > > Original Thesis Publication is available at: [From Voice to Virtuosity DDSP-based Timbre Transfer](https://github.com/user-attachments/files/15848685/From.Voice.to.Virtuosity.DDSP-based.Timbre.Transfer.pdf)
 > >
 > > Online Supplement available at: [***Reki Sounds [Password: auravox]***](https://www.rekisounds.com/thesis).
-The aim of AuraVox is to elevate vocal expressiveness by merging the organic qualities of the human voice with the acoustic properties of instruments.
-This fusion opens a new realm of possibilities, preserving the human organic quality in the expression and articulation of the instrument sound.

 # GUI Overview
 ![AURAVOX - GITREPO_GUI_EXPLAINED_NEW](https://github.com/Ikerlandarech/AuraVox/assets/91797318/f3475995-c541-4a4e-af10-ecbe075d712e)